GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     **Python**

     ```
-    python train-custom-model.py
+    python train-model-without-labels.py
     ```

 6. Wait for the program to end.
 7. Review the model.
 8. Copy the Model ID in the terminal output.
-You will use your Model ID when analzying new forms.
+You will use your Model ID when analyzing new forms.

 ## Analyze new forms

 Now you're ready use your trained model.
 Notice how we trained our model using files from a storage container URI.
 We could also have trained our model using local files.
-Similarily, we can test our model using forms from a URI or from local files.
+Similarly, we can test our model using forms from a URI or from local files.
 We will test our form model with a local file using the **StartRecognizeCustomForms** method.
 However, you can also analyze new forms from a URI using the **StartRecognizeCustomFormsFromUri** method.

-## Use the custom model from a client application
+## Test the model

 Now that you've got the model ID, you can use it from a client application.
 Once again, you can choose to use **C#** or **Python**.

-1. In Visual Studio Code, in the **AI-102** project, browse to the **20-custom-form** folder and in the folder for your preferred language (**C-Sharp** or **Python**), expand the **test-custom-form** folder.
+1. In Visual Studio Code, in the **AI-102** project, browse to the **20-custom-form** folder and in the folder for your preferred language (**C-Sharp** or **Python**), expand the **test-without-labels** folder.
-2. Right-click the **test-custom-form** folder.
-Open the code file for your client application (*Program.cs* for C#, *test-custom-model&period;py* for Python) and review the code it contains, noting the following details:
+2. Right-click the **test-without-labels** folder.
+Open the code file for your client application (*Program.cs* for C#, *test-model-without-labels&period;py* for Python) and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
     - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **Client**.

-5. Return the integrated terminal for the **test-custom-form** folder, and enter the following SDK-specific command to run the program:
+5. Return the integrated terminal for the **test-without-labels** folder, and enter the following SDK-specific command to run the program:

     **C#**